pennchildlanglab/serbian-case/README.md

 This repository holds the permanent files for the serbian-case project, lead by Stefan Pophristic.

 ## Summary
-Here goes a one paragrph summary of the research question
+Here goes a one paragraph summary of the research question

 ## File tree
 Here include a list of files and folders included in the repo